EMANG-KAUST/CentralPressure_PPG/README.md

 The application provides interfaces which can help researchers to extract feature vectors using SCSA method, including feature extraction in PPG signals only or in PPG & EEG signals as a whole.

 ### Extract SCSA feature set with PPG signals only
+You can extract a feature vector from a certain PPG segment (i.e. a heart beat interval) with the following command.
 ```matlab
 [featureV] = SegmentExtract(PPGSegment)
 ```